 As Facebook continues to tweak its algorithm — and Google defends against spammers — you’re only going to be hurt by having fans who don’t interact with the content that you post.
 So while you might have 5,000 fans, only a few hundred might see your latest link or status update.
-Buying low-quality “Likes” is only going to decrease this number.
+Buying low-quality “Likes”, or using bots to artificially interact with your brand, is only going to decrease this number.
 However, organic fans who like what you have to offer tend to engage with brands more.

 Strategic Ads on Social Media